TrustEsosa12/alx-low_level_programming/0x0B-malloc_free/README.md

-function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter Write a function that returns a pointer to a 2 dimensional array of integers
+function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter Write a function that returns a pointer to a 2 dimensional array of integers Write a function that concatenates all the arguments of your program Write a function that splits a string into words